 - No crews or pacers will be allowed on course.
 All runners can receive full aid at the exchange zone at the start/finish area.

 - Runners who leave the established course will be disqualified.
 ALL RUNNERS must sign in and out of aid station #2 (by the house on the hill).
 If you do not sign in and out of that aid station we will assume you did not run the full loop.
 Any 10k runner not running the full loop will be disqualified.
-Relay runners who do not run a full loop with have two options to avoid having your entire team disqualified:
+Relay runners who do not run a full loop for any reason including medical emergency will have two options to avoid having your entire team disqualified:

 - Return to the point you left the race course and complete the loop from there, OR